uhh-pd-ml/sk_cathode/README.md

 ```bash
 singularity shell docker://jobirk/sk_cathode:latest
 ```
+NOTE: If you or one of your colleagues has already converted the Docker image to a Singularity image (using `singularity build`), you can use the `.sif` file directly.

+#### VSCode+Singularity on Maxwell

 General info about how to run a singularity container in combination with VSCode, can be found in the [instructions in `joschkabirk/docker-template`](https://github.com/joschkabirk/docker-template?tab=readme-ov-file#set-up-vscode-for-remote-development-with-singularity).